Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - rerun plus finetuning

 guten-raqrity-log-rarity-no-cut:
-guten sorted based on rarity +log rarity no cut
+- guten sorted based on rarity +log rarity no cut

+cbt-raqrity-log-rarity-no-cut:
+- cbt sorted based on rarity +log rarity no cut

 Run the following on Appa: